toivoh/julia-kernels/README.md

 The **DAG** subpackage encompasses directed acyclic graph (DAG) representation of computations, and graph manipulation.
-The DAG format is the common language of the other parts.
+This DAG format is the common language of the other parts.
 **Main** connects everything together and implements the `@kernel` macro.

 DAG